 The researchers provided enrichment materials.
 They measured parameters such as daily gain, feed conversion ratio, feed intake, feeding behaviour, and competitive behaviour during feeding, They also recorded the occurence of tail, ear and flank lesions.
 Carcass quality measures such as weight, lean meat percentage, muscle percentage, and fat percentage were recorded at the slaughterhouse.

 Feeder space did not significantly affect live weight, daily gain, or feed intake.
 However, pigs in double-spaced feeder pens exhibited a better feed conversion ratio, indicating improved efficiency in less competitive conditions.

 Using single-space feeders increased lean meat yield and kill-out yield, but had no effect on carcass quality at slaughter.

 Double-spaced feeders had a higher occupancy, shorter feeding bout durations, and more feeding bouts compared to single-spaced feeders.

-Double-spaced feeders resulted in fewer instances of fighting, head knocking, body biting, and non-biting behaviour, indicating reduced aggression and competition during feeding.
+Double-spaced feeders resulted in fewer instances of fighting, head knocking, body biting and non-biting behaviour, indicating reduced aggression and competition during feeding.
 However, they also experienced more tail-biting outbreaks, leading to a higher incidence of tail damage and an increased percentage of damaged tails compared to single-spaced feeders.
 Nonetheless, the rate of increase in pigs with partial or complete missing tails was slower in double-spaced feeders.

-The research study concludes that increasing feeder occupancy through double-spaced feeders reduces feed competition, subsequently decreasing aggressive and damaging behaviors in weaner and finisher stages.
+The research study concludes that increasing feeder occupancy through double-spaced feeders reduces feed competition, subsequently decreasing aggressive and damaging behaviours in weaner and finisher stages.
 However, it is important to note that this management strategy alone did not effectively reduce tail-biting behaviour compared to pens with standard single-spaced feeders.